Tensor Network Structure Search Via Canonical Dimension Tree Enumeration: Introduction

 \paragraph{Tensor Network Structure Search} TN-SS has been explored in prior work from different aspects.
-One branch of TN-SS focuses on optimizing rank assignments~\cite{pmlr-v32-rai14,mickelin2020algorithms,Sedighin2021Adaptive,Yin_Phan_Zang_Liao_Yuan_2022,pmlr-v202-ghadiri23a}.
-These studies target specific tensor network topologies, proposing efficient algorithms to sample rank assignments and verifying whether the sampled ranks meets the error constraints.
-Another branch concentrates on topology search while keeping the internal rank assignments fixed~\cite{hashemizadeh2020adaptive,Li_Sun_2020,PhysRevResearch.5.013031,Haberstich23}.
-More recent work address the complete TN-SS problem~\cite{Li_Zeng_Tao_Zhao_2022,Li_Zeng_Li_Caiafa_Zhao_2023,zheng2024svdinstn,zengtngps}, incorporating both topology and rank search.
-Most of these methods adopt a sampling-based design, where they sample both the topology and rank assignments, and validate each candidate structure to check if it satisfies the desired error bound.
-An alternative approach is introduced by \citet{zheng2024svdinstn} which avoids sampling.
-Their method encodes both topology and rank search into a unified optimization problem, and employs the alternating direction method of multipliers (ADMM) to find a solution.
-Our idea can be viewed as an variant of sampling-based methods.
-However, our dedicated domain-specific language (DSL) for tensor network transformation, combined with the constraint-based sketch completion, effectively reduces the number of required samples and accelerates the search. \paragraph{Low-Rank Tensor Decomposition} Low-rank tensor decomposition has been studied for many different structures.
-Tucker decomposition~\cite{Tucker_1966,hosvd} factorizes a high-order tensor into a core tensor with several low-rank tensors, one for each mode.
-Tensor train decomposition~\cite{Oseledets_2011,tt-ice} expresses a high-order tensor as a linear multiplication of 3-order tensors.
-Hierarchical Tucker decomposition~\cite{hackbusch2009new,ht,falco2021tree} generalizes tensor trains and tuckers to arbitrary trees, offering greater flexibility and compression potential.
-Beyond tree-based structures, several prior work~\cite{zhao2016tensor,handschuh2015numerical,espig2012note,mickelin2020algorithms,yang2017loop} explores tensor decomposition for structures with cycles, such as tensor rings or tensor chains.
-In contrast, our work focuses on searching for the optimal tree structure representation to compress the input data tensor.
-Cyclic structures are currently outside our search space, and we plan to consider them in future work.
+Some studies~\citep{pmlr-v32-rai14,mickelin2020algorithms,Sedighin2021Adaptive,Yin_Phan_Zang_Liao_Yuan_2022,pmlr-v202-ghadiri23a} focus on optimizing rank assignments for specific tensor network topologies, proposing efficient algorithms to enumerate rank assignments against error constraints.
+Others focus on topology search with fixed internal ranks~\citep{Li_Sun_2020,hashemizadeh2020adaptive,PhysRevResearch.5.013031,Haberstich23}.
+Recent work~\citep{Li_Zeng_Tao_Zhao_2022,Li_Zeng_Li_Caiafa_Zhao_2023,zheng2024svdinstn,zengtngps,iacovides2025domain,wang2026renormalization} addresses the complete TN-SS problem by integrating topology and rank search, which often uses sampling-based methods and verifies if sampled structures satisfy error bounds.
+Two recent work SVDinsTN~\citep{zheng2024svdinstn} and RGTN~\citep{wang2026renormalization} introduce alternatives that encode topology and rank search into a single optimization problem.
+However, they solve the optimization problem in different ways: SVDinsTN optimizes the objectives with the alternating direction method of multipliers, while RGTN adopts a multi-scale solving strategy to find structures that reach the target error bound.
+Our approach evolves traditional sampling-based methods by decoupling topology and rank search.
+We utilize canonical dimension trees to prune redundant candidates and a constraint-based scoring framework to accelerate candidate assessment.
+As demonstrated in \cref{sec:eval:real}, these strategies allow our method to identify structures with comparable or superior compression performance in significantly less search time than these baselines. \paragraph{Low-Rank Tensor Decomposition} Low-rank tensor decomposition has been studied for many different structures.
+CANDECOMP/PARAFAC (CP) decomposes a tensor as a sum of rank-one tensors~\citep{kolda2009tensor,battaglino2018practical,zhou2019tensor}.
+Tucker decomposition~\citep{Tucker_1966,hosvd,doi:10.1137/19M1261043,doi:10.1137/19M1257718} factorizes a high-order tensor into a core tensor with several low-rank tensors, one for each mode.
+Tensor train decomposition~\citep{Oseledets_2011,tt-ice} expresses a high-order tensor as a linear multiplication of 3-order tensors.
+Hierarchical Tucker decomposition~\citep{hackbusch2009new,ht,falco2021tree} generalizes tensor trains and tuckers to arbitrary trees, offering greater flexibility and compression potential.
+Beyond tree-based structures, several prior work~\citep{espig2012note,handschuh2015numerical,zhao2016tensor,yang2017loop,mickelin2020algorithms} explores cyclic structures including tensor rings and tensor chains.
+For a more comprehensive overview of tensor decomposition methodologies, we refer the readers to existing surveys~\citep{als,panagakis2021tensor}.
+In this work, we focus on automatic search of well-performing tree structures to compress input data tensors with a prescribed error bound rather than optimizing ranks or index permutations for fixed structures.
+Cyclic structures are left as future work.